 Reproofing your backpack

 Backpacks are rarely waterproof, so it’s a good idea to protect the contents with a rain cover in bad weather.
-Still, many backpacks have been treated with a water repellent to make them impervious to dirt and water.
+Still, many backpacks have been treated with a water repellent coating to make them impervious to dirt and water.
 Unfortunately, this layer of protection will gradually lose its effectiveness over time from use.
 Fortunately, though, it doesn’t have to stay that way.
 Using a spray-on reproofer, you can reactivate the protective coating in a flash!
-However, this should only be applied to areas away from the suspension system, as people with sensitive skin may have an allergic reaction.
+However, this should only be applied to areas away from the carrying system, as people with sensitive skin may have an allergic reaction.

 How to store your backpack properly